dsp-jetpack/JetPack/doc/deployment_guide.md

 * Support for the lastest release of Red Hat OpenStack Platform 13.1 including the latest updates.
 * Support for latest release of RHEL 7.6 including the latest updates.
-* Support for Red Hat Ceph Storage version 3.1
+* Support for Red Hat Ceph Storage version 3.1.
-* Added support for jumbo frames.
+* Added support for Jumbo Frames.
 * Added support for UEFI on all Overcloud nodes.
 * Added support for Dell EMC Networking S5248-ON switch.
 * Added support for 25GbE networking with Intel XXV710 network interface cards.
 * Added support for Red Hat Ceph Storage to use NVMe storage for OSD/Journal.
 * Enhancement of Huge Pages with JetPack CSP profile.
 * Enhancement of NUMA/CPU Pinning with JetPack CSP profile.
-* Support of OVS-DPDK with JetPack CSP profile.
+* Added support for of OVS-DPDK for 100G networking with Mellanox ConnectX-5 network interface cards (NICs).
-* Added support for of SR-IOV for 100G networking with Mellanox ConnectX-5 network interface cards.
+* Added support for of SR-IOV for 100G networking with Mellanox ConnectX-5 network interface cards (NICs).
 * Added support for Distributed Virtual Router, (DVR).
 * Added support for auto-generation of .ini and .properties files for use in automated deployments.
 * Added support for VLAN aware VM.